looeee/discoverthreejs-site/markdown/book/first-steps/world-app.md

 // finally, set the pixel ratio to ensure our scene will look good on mobile devices renderer.setPixelRatio(window.devicePixelRatio);
 ```

 {{< /code >}}

 Here, we'll move these lines into the `Resizer` class.
 Why a class (and why _Re_-sizer)?
-Later, this class will have more work to do, for example, in {{< link path="book/first-steps/responsive-design/" title="" >}}, we'll set up automatic resizing whenever the browser window changes size.
+Later, this class will have more work to do: in the [Responsive Design]({{< relref "book/first-steps/responsive-design" >}} "Responsive Design") chapter, we'll set up automatic resizing whenever the browser window changes size.
 Creating it as a class gives us more scope to add functionality later without refactoring.

 Looking through the above lines, we can see that `Resizer` needs the container, the camera, and the renderer (`devicePixelRatio` is on {{< link path="book/appendix/javascript-reference/#global-scope" title="the global scope" >}}, which means it's available everywhere).
 Over in World, make sure `Resizer` is in the list of imports: